 A common cause of relapse is inadequate treatment.
 Individuals with co-occurring mental heath and substance abuse disorders must receive treatment in a dual diagnosis facility where addiction and mental health disorders are treated at the same time and in the same setting.
 Treating one or the other, when both exist is a common cause of relapse.
 Remember, its not about willpower or self control, addiction is a disease and changing years of addiction requires the right type of treatment for the right amount of time.
 Relapse is not a sign of personal weakness or failure, rather an indication that more treatment at a higher level of care is necessary.

-Inpatient Residential Treatment usually lasts 30 to 60 days.
-Some individuals with severe addiction may require 90 to 120 days or more of inpatient treatment.
-Treatment intensity and duration is based on medical necessity.
+Inpatient Residential Treatment typically lasts 30 days; however, treatment duration is ultimately based on individual progress and medical necessity.
+Individuals with a long severe history of addiction, mental health challenges, a history of family instability, legal troubles, and limited employment history or schooling may require more treatment.
 Treatment duration is determined using evidence based criteria established by the American Society of Addiction Medicine (ASAM) and varies according to addiction severity and individual progress during treatment.

 One of Cold Creek's greatest strengths is that we keep working with clients long after many facilities give up.
 We offer a wide range of the most successful therapies and the resources to treat difficult cases.
 We successfully treat a lot of clients that were labeled "non-compliant" by other programs.